 The family room is just off the kitchen and it has a small inset area next to the patio doors.

 I wanted a “frenchy” style cabinet that I could display some of my French religious collectibles in and I had a feeling that an old china cabinet would work.

-Annie used Greek Blue in her piece, but I didn’t have that color and really didn’t want to go buy any.
+Annie used Greek Blue in her piece, but I didn’t have that color on hand, so I decided to go with what I had.

 Aubusson Blue is a strong blue and since the cabinet interior will be in shadow during different times of the day, I wanted a strong color on the inside.

 The base coat on the outside is ASCP French Linen, another favorite color of mine.

-Once the coat of clear wax was dry, I mixed up a thin wash of ASCP Paris Gray and Old White.
+After the coat of clear wax was dry, I mixed up a thin wash of ASCP Paris Gray and Old White.

 Then, taking a rag, I dragged it through the paint to create a washed, dragged, and distressed effect.

 I like to mix a bit of dark wax into some of the clear wax, keeping it in a separate tub.

 After letting the cabinet dry for 24 hours, I buffed it with a soft towel to give it a wonderful sheen.

-At some point, we may add interior lighting to the cabinet, but for now, we will leave it just as is!
+At some point, I may add interior lighting to the cabinet, but for now, we will leave it just as is!